byuitechops/katana/README.md

 4. (TEMP: Set up CANVAS_API_TOKEN environment variable | Will become canvas developer key)

-5. Deploy Firebase using the steps described in [this document](./documentation/additional-documentation/setup/setting-up-firebase.html)
+5. Deploy Firebase using the steps described in [this document](./additional-documentation/setup/setting-up-firebase.html)

 6. Build production files with `ng build --prod`

 7. Copy the `server` directory and the contents of the `/dist` folder into the directory you will be deploying from

-8. Use `npm run fullbuild` to spin up Katana
+8. Run `server.js` with Node however you would like (typically with `npm start`)

 9. Follow any [additional setup processes](http://localhost:8080/additional-documentation/setup.html) you need